Margaret Ransone Murray: Early life and education

 Margaret R. Murray was born on November 16, 1901, at Riverlawn, her family home in Mathews, Virginia.
 She was the only child of Harriet Ransone and Archibald Campbell Murray.
 Her father's ancestor, Governor Sir George Chardley, arrived from England in 1609, having received 1100 acres in Mathews County Virginia.
 Margaret grew up in Baltimore, graduated from Western High School there and received a four year scholarship to Goucher College.
 She graduated as a member of Phi Beta Kappa in 1922.
 As an undergraduate, Margaret received a summer fellowship to Woods Hole Marine Biological Laboratory.
 She earned an M.S. degree from Washington University in St. Louis in 1924 in the laboratory of Caswell Grave and was inducted into Sigma Xi.
 Her master's thesis work was a study of the secretion of follicular cells of crickets In her thesis, she cites the influence of Margaret Reed Lewis for the formulation of cell culture media and development of tissue culture techniques.
 Murray then went to the Hull Zoological Laboratory at the University of Chicago to work with Charles Manning Child.
 She graduated Magna Cum Laude in 1928.
-Her Ph.D. thesis was entitled "The Cultivation of Planarian Tissues in vitro".
+Her Ph.D. thesis was titled "The Cultivation of Planarian Tissues in vitro".
 She remained in Manning's laboratory for another two years as a National Research Council Postdoctoral Fellow.